Overview of the Examples

 - Shutting down the wrong (operating) engine can cause a complete loss of thrust; verify actions, stay vigilant, and maintain proficiency in engine failure procedures.

-- Delayed or improper response to an engine failure after lift-off can result in reduced climb performance and increased likelihood of a stall or loss of control; seek training and maintain proficiency in engine failure procedures.
+- Delayed or improper response to an engine failure after liftoff can reduce climb performance and increase the likelihood of a stall or loss of control; seek training and maintain proficiency in engine failure procedures.

 Potential Engine Failure During Flight

-- Inability to maintain altitude after an engine failure can risk descending to unsafe altitudes; configure the airplane for minimum drag and maintain VYSE for the least possible sink rate (drift down).
+- Inability to maintain altitude after an engine failure can risk descending to unsafe altitudes; configure the airplane for minimum drag and maintain VYSE to minimize sink rate (drift down).

-- No nearby suitable airport for an emergency landing can lead to an off-airfield landing; continuously monitor and plan for suitable alternate airports along the route.
+- A lack of a nearby suitable airport for an emergency landing can lead to an off-airfield landing; continuously monitor and plan for suitable alternate airports along the route.

 Potential Engine Failure During an Approach